seixaserick/dotnet-dns-mx-lookup/README.md

 ![Project Cover](./img/project-cover.png "C# native DNS MX Lookup tool")

 # Context
-Sometimes we nwws to check if an email has a valid domain and if this domain has MX records well configured.
+Sometimes we need to check if an email has a valid domain and if this domain has MX records well configured.

+This can be used for many proposals such as email validations before form submission, avoiding bounce rates before sending an email to AWS SES, SendGrid or another email provider, cleaning out old database of CRM with primary validation etc.

 # What does this application do?
 - The app asks what email do you want to verify MX records